 See the Star Wars merchandise for sale at Disney’s new Star Wars land

-Planning a visit to the brand-new Star Wars: Galaxy’s Edge land at Disneyland?
+Planning a visit to the brand-new Star Wars: Galaxy’s Edge land at Disneyland after it opens to everyone this month?
 Don’t expect your souvenirs to feature the iconic logo for “Star Wars.”

 Because the new land is meant to immerse visitors in a unique experience, Disney’s creative team decided to avoid selling merchandise that obviously bears the name of the popular franchise.

 “One of the things from the very, very beginning we decided to do was to make all of this a very authentic experience,” Walt Disney Imagineering creative executive Scott Trowbridge said Wednesday in Anaheim, California.

 Trowbridge was speaking as part of a panel presentation to members of the media during a preview before the land opened for reservation holders May 31 (the park opens to the general public on June 24).

 “As you go through the land, you won’t see things that you wouldn’t necessarily see in a movie,” he said during the presentation, held at the Main Street Opera House in Disneyland.

 Brad Schoenberg, Disney director of merchandise strategy and new Park experiences development, said the developing merchandise for the beloved franchise was both “so exciting and so intimidating at the same time.”

 “When you think about ‘Star Wars,’ it’s hard to disconnect it from 40 years of groundbreaking retail, fundamental moments from many people’s childhoods and many generations of kids that have now experienced Star Wars products that they grew up with,” Schoenberg said.
 “You want to do something different; you want to do something nobody has seen before.”